 If you are considering joining a discount/referral network, here are some of the points and considerations, both positive and negative, that you should keep in mind.

-Ease of use.
+a) Ease of use.

 As opposed to dental insurance, utilizing a discount plan doesn't involve filing claim forms or forms for predetermination of benefits.
-In most cases there are no plan deductibles, benefit limitations, or wait-period restrictions.
+In most cases there are no deductibles, benefit limitations, or wait-period restrictions.

-Cosmetic dental services may be included.
+b) Cosmetic dental services may be included.

-Disadvantages / Concerns
+2) Disadvantages / Concerns

 Watch out of off-plan "upgrades."

-Plan features you'll need to evaluate.
+Features you'll need to evaluate.

-» Pick the right type of plan.
+» Pick the right type of program.

 » Check for any non-standard or hidden fees that the dentist can charge.